isomerpages/moe-gongshangpri/news/2024/_posts/2024-07-19-post-2024 Nominations for Edusave Character Award.md

 personal qualities through their behaviour and actions. &nbsp;This is part of the larger goal to foster an inclusive and stronger Singapore in order to broaden the qualities and achievements to be encouraged and applauded.</p>
-<p>The award also supports schools’ continuing efforts in nurturing students
+<p>The award also supports our continuing efforts in nurturing students of
-of good values and character, who are active contributors and concerned citizens.<strong>&nbsp;</strong>
+good values and character, who are active contributors and concerned citizens.<strong>&nbsp;</strong>
 </p>
 <p></p>
 <h3>Objectives</h3>